yashumani/Gen-AI-demo/line Prompts 1_2.md

 - Highlight the most critical changes in the week and MTD.

 **2. Metric-Specific Insights:**
+- Provide commentary only for metrics referenced in the Top 5 Takeaways.
-- Bulletized commentary per metric.
+- Bulletized insights per applicable metric.
 - Highlight only largest drivers or movers (positive/negative).
 - Use explicit math to describe impact (e.g., "missed forecast by 9.5K, driven by 6.3K shortfall in Unlimited Plus").
 - Support insights with the appropriate benchmark reference.

 **3. Interdependency Section:**
-- Identify and explain causal relationships between metrics.
+- Identify and explain causal relationships between the Top 5 metrics.
 - Example: "Gross Adds softness led to Net Adds decline, amplified by steady Disconnect volume."
 - Draw reasoning from Data Dictionary and Business Knowledge documents.

 **4. Correlation Section:**
-- Present 5 logical connections across metrics, supported by:
+- Present 5 logical connections across metrics in the Top 5 Takeaways, supported by:
   - Promotions (e.g., impact of $200 trade-in on Upgrades)
   - Price Plans (e.g., shift from Premium to Entry-level)
   - News Events (e.g., traffic surge due to competitor outage)